Ideas start here

-The Office of Research is the university's central point connecting scientists on campus or associated with Waterloo to opportunities for funding and a variety of services, including commercialization.
+The Office of Research is the university's central point connecting scientists on campus or those associated with Waterloo to opportunities for funding and a variety of services, including commercialization.
 Office of Research staff support researchers through the many phases of research including ethics review and managing funds.

 Research is an integral and intensive area at Waterloo.
 In 2017-2018, Waterloo attracted more than $224 million from public and private sources to fund research across a spectrum of challenges.
 Waterloo's strength in research excellence is supported by partnerships with industry, creating opportunities that generate new knowledge and further Canada's economy.

-Sessions will take place in EC5 3167 from 9 to 10:30 a.m. on the following dates:
+Sessions will take place in the Dana Porter Library from 10 a.m. to 12 p.m. on the following dates:

-- Jan.
-7, 2019
+- Apr.
+30, 2019

 - May 16, 2019

 Faculty, staff, and students are invited to join Eric Luvisotto, technology transfer manager, in the Office of Research, for one or a number of presentations in the Intellectual Property (IP) Workshop series.
 Eric will share the foundations of Intellectual Property protection, commercialization, and legal rights.